Sofiman/mera/README.md

-# MIRA (Mathematical Expression Rendering Assistant)
+# MERA (Mathematical Expression Rendering Assistant)

-> ⚠️a This library is not ready yet.
+> ⚠️  This library is not ready yet.
 Use it at your own risk.

-MIRA is a light weight C library that can layout and rasterize mathematical expressions.
+MERA is a light weight C library that can layout and rasterize mathematical expressions.
 This library can render to any user-defined target such as image files, frame buffers (usable in embedded applications) and more!
 Please note that library does not perform any tokenisation or calculation: the expected